 During January 1996, the FCC held an auction for 24 frequencies at the 148 DEG.
 WL orbital slot.
 EchoStar acquired a DBS construction permit for the use of the 24 frequencies at the 148 DEG.
 WL orbital slot for \$52.3 million.
-EchoStar will be required to complete contracting for the construction of the satellite by December 20, 1997, to complete construction of that satellite by December 20, 2000, and the satellite must be in operation by December 2002.
+EchoStar will be required to complete contracting for the construction of the satellite by December 20, 1997, to complete construction of that satellite by December 2002.